Breakfast in London, dinner in Barcelona

 -

-The Railteam Alliance members are Eurostar, SNCF (French Railways), DB (German Railways), SNCB (Belgian Railways), NS (Dutch Railways), SBB (Swiss Railways) and ÖBB (Austrian Railways).
+The Railteam members are Eurostar, SNCF (French Railways), DB (German Railways), SNCB (Belgian Railways), NS (Dutch Railways), SBB (Swiss Railways) and ÖBB (Austrian Railways).

 -